 - prairie bulrush

 - spiny rush

-As we are making our way more south, we come up salt pannes- depressions in the ground, devoid of vegetation due to the high concentration of salts surrounding the area.
-Seeing that we are here on a summer day, I can only imagine that in the winter, after a storm, there would be a fair amount of water here.
+As we make our way south, we come up with salt pannes- depressions in the ground, devoid of vegetation due to the high concentration of salts surrounding the area.
+Seeing that we are here on a summer day, I can only imagine that there would be a fair amount of water in the winter after a storm.

 We had such a good time walking these trails up above the slough.
-With all of the birds singing, sometimes you forget that you are actually in a residential neighborhood.
+With all the birds singing, you sometimes forget you are actually in a residential neighborhood.

 Some of the plants seen in this area include: